 Fast implementations of quantum algorithms.

 Just like a traditional programming language, a quantum programme is an ordered list of instructions.
 In traditional computers, the hardware understands only machine language where the instructions are elementary logic gates such as AND, NOT or ADD.
-Any other programming language must be translated (compiled) into machine language.
-The machine language of quantum computing is also a list of instructions: quantum logic gates that must be applied to qubits in a certain order.
+Any other programming language must be translated (compiled) into a device level language.
+The language of quantum computing is also a list of instructions: quantum logic gates that must be applied to qubits in a certain order.
 A standard notation is the circuit notation and below is an example.

 Each line represents a single qubit, so above we have 6 qubits.
 Quantum logic gates acting on a single qubit are shown with a square box on a particular line.
 The are many different types of quantum logic gate and so they are labelled: above is built using gates known as S, T and H. Qubits also need to interact via two-qubit quantum logic gates shown with a vertical join between lines.